Saturday, March 17, 2012

 1. They only infer the relative spreading efficiency of initially infected nodes; i.e. they do not provide an estimate of the actual numbers of infections resulting from each node.
 These actual infection numbers could be very important in many applications.

 So, we sat down and thought hard about the local network properties that best relate to the mechanics of disease spreading.
-From our perspective, disease spreads on a network in the manner of a walk.
+We focussed on the fact that disease spreads on a network in the manner of a walk.
 The disease can only reach node B from node A on a walk from A to B, where every node on that walk is also infected.
-Our basic idea is that the count of the number of walks from the initially infected node to other susceptible nodes (an approach known as path counting) should be a local network structural property that gives good insight into disease spreading.
+Our basic premise is that the count of the number of walks from the initially infected node to other susceptible nodes (an approach known as walk counting) should be a local network structural property that gives good insight into disease spreading.
+The idea had been previously raised in the literature, but not properly examined.

-We developed the idea further, working out the mathematics to turn these path counts into estimates of infection numbers, as a function of spreading rate β.
-Interestingly, different types of walks are involved for different disease spreading models; e.g. for SIR spreading one is only interested in self-avoiding walks (since no node can be infected twice), whereas for SIS (susceptible/infected/susceptible) spreading one is interested in any type of walk.
+We developed the idea further, working out the mathematics to turn these walk counts into estimates of infection numbers, as a function of infection rate β.
+Interestingly, different types of walks are involved for different disease spreading models; e.g. for SIR spreading one is only interested in self-avoiding walks (since no node can be infected twice), whereas for SIS spreading one is interested in any type of walk.
 Our estimates are not perfect, and we identify where and how known errors will occur.
-However, the estimates have several very useful properties compared to other approaches:
+However, the estimates have several very important and useful properties compared to other approaches:

-2. Importantly, testing against simulations on social network structures reveals that the relative spreading efficiencies inferred by our technique are more accurate than those of the aforementioned previously published techniques.
+2. Importantly, testing with simulations on various social network structures reveals that our technique infers more accurate relative spreading efficiencies than those of the aforementioned previously published techniques over a wide range of infection rates β (up to the lower super-critical spreading regime).
 This is because our technique directly considers the mechanics of disease spreading.

-As such, we show that path counts provide the following unique combination of features: they are the most relevant local network structural feature to infer relative disease spreading efficiency, provide estimates of actual infection numbers, and are computationally efficient.
+As such, we show that our walk counting approach provides the following unique combination of features: they are the most relevant local network structural feature to infer relative disease spreading efficiency, provide estimates of actual infection numbers, and are computationally efficient.

 Comments/suggestions welcome, of course ...